 It is the field of a moiety that gives rise to the forces exerted on all the other particles of the same moiety type.
-That is to say, The field of one moiety type exerts forces on particles of the same moiety type, only.
+That is to say, The field of one moiety exerts forces on particles of the same moiety type.

-The field of one moiety type at any point in space is the sum of all of the fields of all of the other moieties of the same moiety type.
-The fields of all of the moieties are enough to explain all of the forces in the universe.
+The field of one moiety at any point in space is the sum of all of the fields of all of the other moieties of the same moiety type.

-A force and potential differences are measurable in experiments.
+Forces and potential differences are measurable in experiments.
 However, a potential, per se, is not measurable.
 A potential is described by a mathematical function that, in most cases, is not unique.
 Nevertheless, putting forth an expression for a potential gives us the ability to calculate the value of the force, even though we are not able to measure the value of the potential.
 The potential functions define and describes the fields in the discussions, below.